AbhinavMangalore16/Libra/README.md

 # Libra

-**Subtitle:** Libra is an Innovative AI/ML web application that can chat, generate images, videos, codes, and music.
-It also contains a RAG PDF Question Answering System.

----

 ## Overview
 Libra is a powerful AI/ML-powered web application designed to revolutionize your creativity and productivity.
-With features like a chatbot, code generator, image and video generation, and a PDF-based Q&A system, Libra offers tools to assist users in various domains, leveraging cutting-edge AI capabilities.
+With features like a chatbot, code generator, image and video generation, and a PDF-based Q&A RAG system, Libra offers tools to assist users in various domains, leveraging cutting-edge AI capabilities.

 ---